 The 2018 Community Health Needs Assessment uses a community-driven approach that supports the hospital in planning and carrying out community-based programming to more effectively handle the health needs of underserved and vulnerable populations.
 The three-year implementation strategy identifies the hospital's community benefit service area, the most important health priorities, and activities with measurable outcomes.
 You can read them here.

 From Monday to Saturday, a licensed practical nurse travels to local churches, senior centers, active living communities, local businesses, and health fairs.
 Participants receive free cardiac and diabetes risk assessment, including cholesterol, blood sugar, triglycerides, blood pressure testing, and seasonal vaccinations when available.
 MedStar Southern Maryland Hospital Center has a screening center located in Waldorf, Maryland, which holds free health screenings by appointment.
 Please call 301-374-9098 for more information.

 One of MedStar Southern Maryland Hospital Center's most successful, longest-running programs is also one of the simplest.
 The Mallwalkers Program grew out of a desire to help Southern Maryland community members incorporate exercise into their daily routines.
 Participants walk as much as they like in the mall's secure, well-lit, and climate controlled environment.
-Free blood pressure screening and health information is also available on site.
+Free blood pressure screenings and health information is also available on-site.

 Health Resources and Information